glotzerlab/coxeter/doc/source/table-platonic.rst

 Platonic Solids
 ===================

-This table lists the 5 Platonic Solids.
-They can be instantiated in two ways:
+There are 5 Platonic Solids, each of which can be instantiated in two ways:

 - :code:`families.PlatonicFamily.get_shape(\<name\>)`
 - :code:`families.DOI_SHAPE_REPOSITORIES["10.1126/science.1220869"][0].get_shape(\<id\>)`